google/cel-go/README.md

 			decls.NewIdent("expr", decls.NewObjectType("google.api.expr.v1alpha1.Expr"), nil)))
 ```

-Alternatively, a `.pb.go` file can be specified like so (this will add every
+Alternatively, a message type can be specified, and all the fields of that type
-type defined in the file):
+will be defined, like so:
 ```go
 import(
     "github.com/google/cel-go/cel"